FAQs

 Frequently Asked Questions about

-the Bali Yoga Teacher Training & Holiday
+the Bali Yoga Teacher Training & Yoga Holiday

 Flights are not included in the price.
 Please book yourself; the sooner the cheaper!
 Do not forget the 100% protection travel insurance!